GeorgeSchafer/DarkGlasses/js/template/day.template.md

     - Teacher, Ms. Phaedra
         - finds Ben to be too literal and focused on communicating ideas rather than feelings
     - Jill
-        - a fan/potential love interest who admires his creative writing
+        - a fan/potential love interest who admires his creative writing he is oblivious to
+        - he regards her as uninteresting
 - History
     - Student, Elizabeth
         - former honor student caught cheating by Ben the previous year and is convinced Ben narced on her.